jipyana/Tempo/README.md

 Tempo
 =====
-Seminar "paper" for faculty course on Object-oriented programming.
+Seminar "paper" for faculty course on Object-oriented programming and Windows programming.